 At some point the Hebrew words lerosh pinnah, “the head of the corner,” were carved into the stone.
 E. Bruce Glenn, the author of Bryn Athyn Cathedral: The Building of a Church (1971), identified the carver as Edward Kessel.
-Kessel was the quarry superintendent, and can be seen in a number of archival photographs measuring the stone in the woods (Figs. 1, 4).
+Kessel was the quarry superintendent, and can be seen in a number of archival photographs measuring the stone in the woods (Figures 1 and 4).

 Glencairn Museum News has been unable to locate a photograph of the ceremony itself or those in attendance.
 The editor would be very grateful to receive such a photograph.